NVIDIA-Omniverse/usd-plugin-samples/README.md

 - _install (default location for built and staged plug-ins)

 These folders are used or not depending on various configuration options you provide to the `repo_usd` tool via the `repo.toml` file.
 Options that can be provided, as well as command line options that can be passed to the `build.bat` / `build.sh` scripts are described in the section `Tool Options` below.

+Additionally, the repository contains a sample NVIDIA OMniverse kit extension based off of the template found here: https://github.com/NVIDIA-Omniverse/kit-extension-template.
+This example shows the wrapping of the built schema libraries such that they can be loaded into and used from NVIDIA Omniverse based applications.

 ## USD Schemas